 SCDS has been described as a great otologic mimicker because of the wide range of other diagnoses with which it can be confused, so a high degree of suspicion is advisable.
 Treatment of SCDS by surgical intervention has been shown to be effective in the majority of cases.
 Successful, well practised surgery methods have been developed.
 The costs are relatively low but a highly specialised team is required.
 If an operation is not performed, the brain can learn to compensate to some degree, but this takes its toll in the form of fatigue among other things.

 There are reports of some patients who have had spontaneous resolution before a return of symptoms but nobody knows whether the situation can improve permanently without a surgical repair once the SCDS symptoms have set in.
-The most likely scenario is that the condition will gradually worsen for the patient, with a downward spiral economically if people are too affected to be able to work.
+The most likely scenario is that the condition will gradually worsen for the patient, with a downward spiral, socially, mentally and economically if people are too affected to be able to work.
 The syndrome has been described as developing in four stages.
 SCDS is currently often misdiagnosed, and is undoubtedly underdiagnosed.

 underdiagnosis of SCDS

 There are many reasons for the underdiagnosis of SCDS: